Connect to the Microsoft Graph Security API in Power BI Desktop

 https://graph.microsoft.com/v1.0/security/alerts?$filter=Severity eq 'High'serviceUri.
 To see how to build queries to filter, order, or retrieve the most-recent results, refer to OData system query options.

 When you select Invoke, the OData.Feed function makes a call to the API, which opens Power Query Editor.
-You filter and refine the set of data that you want to use.
+Filter and refine the set of data that you want to use.
 Then, you load that data into Power BI Desktop.

 Here's the results window for the Microsoft Graph Security entities that we queried for: